Beautify Enhance Renew

 Whether your earlobes have stretched over time due to wearing heavy earrings or oversized plugs, or they have been injured in an accident, earlobe repair can help restore their aesthetic appearance.
 Most individuals who have experienced stretched or torn earlobes are candidates for earlobe repair, regardless of age.
 Ideal candidates should have realistic expectations of their results and be in good overall health.

 Earlobe repair is a fast and straightforward surgery that can be completed in under one hour.
-Dr. Grazer uses local anesthesia to numb the earlobe for the duration of the procedure.
+In Newport Beach, Dr. Grazer uses local anesthesia to numb the earlobe for the duration of the procedure.
 After the anesthesia has taken effect, Dr. Grazer removes the inner lining of the damaged skin to mend the underlying tissue before stitching the lobe back together.
 Small sutures are placed to close the incisions and minimize scarring.
 Earlobe repair can be performed on one or both earlobes.

 Recovery and Results